vagkalosynakis/hackathon-mcp/openspec/project.md

 # Project Context

+## Commands
+All commands should be run inside the docker container `php-mcp` not on the host machine

 ## Purpose
 Simple PHP MCP calculator server that exposes basic math tools and a settings resource for MCP-aware clients.
 Optimized for quick local/demo use via Docker Compose and stdio transport.